devareus/Eclectic-Token-Sniper/README.md

 - LogParametersSets: If enabled computes and dumps the values of all the ParametersSets.
 - RunNodeLatencyTest: If enabled, the average latency with the node will be calculated and shown when the bot is started.
 - LogProcessedBlocks: If enabled, the bot will show the block number, timestamp and delay on reception of each received block (only if any type of block snipping is enabled).
-- CheckSeen: If enabled, it will check again a token that has been previously bought or discarded, if the sniper finds it again.
-It's recommended to leave it disabled.
-- BuySeen: If enabled, it allows buying a token again, even if it's been previously bought or discarded, if the sniper finds it again.
-It's recommended to leave it disabled.
 - DeadWallets: List of dead wallets used for the calculation of the percentage of the total supply as liquidity.
 It's recommended not to touch this.

 You can ignore the rest of the file, it's mainly log files configuration.